SECTION I: STATEMENT ON GOVERNANCE (ADOPTED OCTOBER 23, 1998)

 The Chair and the departmental promotion and tenure committee will evaluate probationary faculty annually in order to guide their professional development and to record part of the evidence upon which future personnel decisions will be based.
 Typically, the committee’s evaluation will occur during the examination of the candidate for retention.
 A written evaluation, which includes a summary of the probationer’s strengths and weaknesses as well as specific recommendations for improvement, will be shared with the probationer and the Chair.
 If, at this time, the Chair’s evaluation differs from the committee’s, it also shall be shared with the probationer.
 In conducting the evaluation, the Chair and the committee will assess the probationer’s record in the categories of teaching, scholarship, and service and will compare this record against the departmental, divisional, and university-wide criteria for tenure.
 For faculty from the regional campuses, the department will seek similar evaluations from the Regional Campuses Dean and area coordinator for inclusion in the departmental deliberations.

 The evaluation written by the Chair late in the academic year will reflect the promotion and tenure committee’s evaluation and the comments from the regional campus administrators where applicable.
 (The Regional Campuses Dean and area coordinator should be invited to update their earlier comments after faculty service reports are received.)
 The evaluation letters by the chair and by the committee will be shared with the probationer and subsequently sent to the Dean.
 During the first two years of a probationer’s term, the chair’s evaluation of the probationer will be reviewed by the Dean, and it will be returned to the probationer with the Dean’s signature and comments.
 Subsequent chair and committee evaluations of the probationer will be reviewed by both the Dean and the Provost.
 The Dean and the Provost will add their comments to the evaluation of the probationer, and their comments and signoffs are to be returned, along with the original evaluations, to the faculty member being evaluated.
 Whenever the Provost’s or the Dean’s evaluation differs from what has already been recorded, this judgment, with reasons, will be reported in writing to the faculty member through the evaluation chain.
 A copy of the complete document, with appended comments, will be shared with the probationer and, together with that person’s response and/or a response from the department, will be inserted into his/her personnel file.
-For regional campus faculty, copies also will be sent to the area coordinator and the Regional Campuses Dean.
+For regional campus faculty, copies also will be sent to the area coordinator and the Regional campus dean.

 6.2 Tenured Faculty